mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 $$Recall = \frac{TP}{TP+FN}$$

 We can think of this as the top row of the confusion matrix.
 Recall is the number of true positives divided by the total number of _positive labels_: labels our model caught (true positives) and missed (false negatives).
-A model with 100% recall is one that correctly flagged all positive labels in the test set.
+A model with 100% recall is one that correctly classified all positive labels in the test set.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm_recall.png" alt="Recall columns of confusion matrix" height="50%" width="50%">